The $i\varepsilon$-Prescription for String Amplitudes and Regularized Modular Integrals: Introduction

-Taking inspiration from the Feynman $i\varepsilon$-prescription in quantum field theory, an analogous prescription has been developed for string theory \cite{Berera:1992tm, Mandelstam:2008fa, Witten:2013pra, Eberhardt:2023xck}.
-This prescription avoids divergences of the integrals by analytically continuation of the integration parameters to the complexification of the moduli space of Riemann surfaces.
-One way to view this prescription is that the worldsheet is generally considered in Euclidean signature, except when the Riemann surface develops a long tube in a region of the moduli space.
+Taking inspiration from the Feynman $i\varepsilon$-prescription in quantum field theory, a string-theoretic prescription for the regularization of such divergent integrals has been developed~\cite{Berera:1992tm, DHoker:1993vpp, DHoker:1994gnm, Mandelstam:2008fa, Witten:2013pra, Eberhardt:2023xck}.
+This prescription avoids divergences of the integrals by analytically continuation of the integration parameters to the complexification of the moduli space of string worldsheets.
+One way to view this prescription is that the worldsheet is generally considered in Euclidean signature, except when the string worldsheet develops a long tube in a region of the moduli space.
 Then for a large value $T_0$ of the proper time parametrizing the tube, the tube worldsheet is Wick-rotated to Lorentzian signature.
-For recent applications of the $i\varepsilon$-prescription for string amplitudes, see \cite{Banerjee:2024ibt,Huang:2024ihm,Yoda:2024qiw}.
+For recent applications of the $i\varepsilon$-prescription for string amplitudes, see~\cite{Banerjee:2024ibt,Huang:2024ihm,Yoda:2024qiw}.

-In parallel, an alternative regularization for divergent integrals of modular forms over $\CF$ was developed, which was motivated by questions in analytic number theory \cite{Bringmann2016} and topological quantum field theory \cite{Korpas:2019ava}.
+In parallel, an alternative regularization for divergent integrals of modular forms over $\CF$ was developed, which was motivated by questions in analytic number theory~\cite{Bringmann2016} and topological quantum field theory~\cite{Korpas:2019ava}.
 It is a natural question to compare this regularization and the $i\varepsilon$-prescription.
-Indeed, it was observed numerically for the one-loop contribution to the vacuum energy of the bosonic string, that the amplitude $\mathcal{A}^{i\varepsilon}_{\rm closed}$ evaluated using the $i\varepsilon$-prescription \cite{Eberhardt:2023xck}, and the amplitude $\mathcal{A}^{\rm r}_{\rm closed}$ evaluated using modular regularized integrals \cite{Korpas:2019ava} are identical up to at least seven digits.
-This paper further explores the connection, and demonstrates using a contour deformation that both prescriptions indeed give identical values, \be \mathcal{A}^{\rm r}_{1,0}=\mathcal{A}^{i\varepsilon}_{1,0}. \ee The contour deformation does apply to more general amplitudes.
-For example, we also evaluate the two-point function for closed string scattering with $s=1$.
+Indeed, it was observed numerically for the one-loop contribution to the vacuum energy of the bosonic string, that the amplitude $\mathcal{A}^{i\varepsilon}_{\rm closed}$ evaluated using the $i\varepsilon$-prescription~\cite{Eberhardt:2023xck}, and the amplitude $\mathcal{A}^{\rm r}_{\rm closed}$ evaluated using modular regularized integrals~\cite{Marcus:1988vs, Korpas:2019ava} are identical up to at least seven digits.
+This paper further explores the connection, and demonstrates using a contour deformation that both prescriptions indeed give identical values, \be \mathcal{A}^{\rm r}_{1,0}=\mathcal{A}^{i\varepsilon}_{1,0}. \ee The contour deformation depends on the sign of the energy level, but is otherwise straightforward.
+The contour deformation does apply to more general amplitudes.
+To illustrate this we evaluate the two-point function for closed string scattering with $s_{jk}=1$ to high precision in Section \ref{sec:2ptAmp}.